wanlicn/English/Reading Notes-2022.md

 - If she drove him too hard, he would break like a dam bursting its wall and nothing she could say or do would hold him in check.
 - who kill for killing’s sake and not for any particular motive.
 - she hoped almost against hope that
+- The Governesses they had when they themselves had been small had all been women of about forty, clergymen’s or doctors’ daughters.

 ## Spirit/Alcoholic liquor
 - whisky/whiskey : distilled from malted grain